 To freestyle footballers, the sport involves technical skills, fancy tricks, and self-expression; it involves entertaining showcases and panna competitions.

-Meet EXPY - comprising of Muhammad Syafiq, Victor Lim, Valerie Su, Daryl Low, and Shaun Ye – a freestyle football crew that has won several competitions and brought recognition to the nation.
+Meet EXPY - comprising Muhammad Syafiq, Victor Lim, Valerie Su, Daryl Low, and Shaun Tan – a freestyle football crew that has won several competitions and brought recognition to the nation.

 Bringing it to the greater public through SportSG’s platforms, they hope to show that the definition of sport does not need to be limited to the typical ones found in schools, and that people can benefit from alternative ones just the same.